 - Airbnb operates with zero inventory.
 The idea is to connect the world of sellers with the world of buyers.
-So, their focus is providing a good user interface and improving the usability with new upgrades.
+So, their focus is on providing a good user interface and improving usability with new upgrades.

 Understanding Diffusion of Innovation Models

 Diffusion refers to a pattern that innovation or product takes to expand in the market.
 The pattern understands how the customers engage with the product right from awareness to final adoption.

 Everett M. Roger coined different terms for each group of adopters.
 The following categorizations are based on the characteristics of each group:

 This group explores new ideas, new practices, or new technologies.
 They are open to taking risks with emerging new technologies.
 Hence, they have high financial liquidity & broad networking with other innovators.

 Early adopters are the opinion leaders.
 They make discrete discreet choices.
 They are judicial in their activity of engaging with products.

 Their evaluation helps in making improvements to the products.
 Therefore, their reviews act as a guide in making required changes to improve the output.

 They adapt to market innovation after a brief period.
 They come into the picture after innovators and early adopters.
 So, the early majority engage and observe the reviews of the product before adopting the innovation.